 Resolving cases informally, usually following our receipt of an assurance that claims won’t be repeated, is an important tool in our toolkit, allowing us to be proportionate and targeted in how we tackle problems.
 No-one should be under any illusion that the process of looking into these matters is anything other than rigorous.

 Advertisers of all kinds, be they commercial companies, charities or even government departments, sometimes fight tooth and nail to defend their right to promote their products, services or policies or to raise awareness of their causes or ideas.
 That’s perfectly legitimate.
 But when advertising claims aren’t properly supported by evidence and people are likely to be misled, we’ll step in to make sure they don’t reappear.
 What matters is advertisers are held to account when they need to be.

 Fracking is clearly a highly contentious issue that polarises opinion.
 Both sides of the debate want to get their views across; want to win hearts and minds.
 Again, there’s nothing wrong with that.
 As an even-handed regulator, we don’t take sides.
 Friends of the Earth got it wrong on this occasion, but the businesses behind the fracking that it opposes also have to follow the advertising rules.
 Indeed, we’ve taken action before against the fracking industry for its own ad claims, when they haven’t stood up to scrutiny.

 Debates between parties with polar opposite views can become highly fractious.
-But that won’t get in the way of us taking action to stop problem ads from reappearing.
+But that won’t get in the way of us taking action to stop ads that we think are likely to mislead people from reappearing.

 Guy became Chief Executive of the ASA, the UK regulator of ads in all media, in 2009.
 Responsible for executing the ASA’s strategy to make UK ads responsible, he oversees all functions of the ASA system.
 Read more